Regrow hair in as few as 3-6 months

 Finasteride and minoxidil do most of the heavy lifting when it comes to stopping and reversing a receding hairline.

-But adding other techniques like scalp massage to your research-backed medications can help keep your hair follicles in tip-top shape.
+But adding other techniques, like scalp massage, to your research-backed medications can help keep your hair follicles in tip-top shape and promote healthy circulation in your scalp.

 It sounds strange, but it’s true!